How to Do Payroll in Wisconsin: What Every Employer Needs to Know

 Step-by-Step Guide to Running Payroll in Wisconsin

-Here is a basic guide to running payroll in Wisconsin.
+Here is a basic guide on how to do payroll in Wisconsin.

 Step 1: Set up your business as an employer.
 New companies may need to access the federal Electronic Federal Tax Payment System (EFTPS) to create a new Federal Employer Identification Number (FEIN).
 Your FEIN is required to pay federal taxes.